Internet-of-People/iop-ts/packages/inspector-service/README.md

-# Morpheus Authority Service
+# Morpheus Inspector / Verifier Service

-A simplistic authority service for Morpheus.
+A simplistic inspector/verifier service for Morpheus.

 ## Table of Contents <!-- omit in toc -->